 The tool is primarily designed for unit testing and is one of the most popular test coverage solutions.
 A Python-based framework, PyUnit ensures smooth development of test cases, tests, suites and test fixtures.

 It is an open-source unit testing framework compatible with Java.
 JUnit is utilized by developers to deliver mundane tasks like writing, executing and analyzing tests.
 Interestingly, the tool is powerful enough to cater to user interface and regression testing synonyms.

 Now its time to choose one by analysing code coverage vs test coverage, get the answer below.

 Code Coverage vs Test Coverage: Which One Should You Choose?

 It’s now time to address the elephant in the room – code coverage vs test coverage: which one to choose and why.
 As both of these are completely different measurement approaches, it won’t be justified to choose between the two.
 Code coverage is a quantitative measure and is more related to the white-box testing technique.
 While on the other hand, test coverage is a qualitative measure and a black-box testing approach.

-So there’s no exact answer to this question, as it would entirely depend on your business requirements and the intricacy of the software application.
+So there’s no exact answer to this question “code coverage vs test coverage: which one to choose “, as it would entirely depend on your business requirements and the intricacy of the software application.
 In a majority of the cases, however, both test coverage and code coverage are used.